fadesignlk/paystream/README.md

 We welcome contributions to improve PayStream.
 If you would like to contribute, please fork the repository and submit a pull request with your changes.

-### License

-This project is licensed under the MIT License.
-See the [LICENSE] file for more details.

 ### Explanation

 - **Description**: Provides a brief overview of what PayStream is and its purpose.